 Can Pregnant Women Drink Hot Chocolate?

 Yes, pregnant women can drink hot chocolate.
 There is nothing in a cup or two of hot chocolate that will negatively affect you or your baby.
-In fact, some studies seem to indicate that eating and drinking chocolate during your pregnancy can actually do you a lot of good.
+In fact, some studies seem to indicate that eating milk chocolate and drinking hot chocolate during your pregnancy can actually do you a lot of good.

 Can Hot Chocolate Cause Miscarriage?

 Hot chocolate does not cause miscarriage, though it is worth noting that experts recommend that pregnant women do not exceed 200 milligrams of caffeine per day.
-Because a cup of hot chocolate generally contains about 5 milligrams of hot chocolate, drinking a mug or two of it certainly shouldn’t hurt you or your baby.
+Because a cup of hot chocolate generally contains about 5 milligrams of caffeine, drinking a mug or two of it certainly shouldn’t hurt you or your baby.